Natalia Lafourcade: Early life

-During her childhood, Lafourcade studied music with her mother, being influenced by artists like Shakira, Ely Guerra and Julieta Venegas imitating artists such as Gloria Trevi and Garibaldi.
+During her childhood, Lafourcade studied music with her mother, imitating artists such as Gloria Trevi and Garibaldi.
+She would be influenced by Fiona Apple, Björk and Café Tacvba as well as Ely Guerra and Julieta Venegas, during her youth, Lafourcade grew up watching Hollywood actors from the 1990s onward, for example Arnold Schwarzenegger, Heather Langenkamp, Robert Englund, Miko Hughes, and others.
 Her mother studied piano with a specialty in musical pedagogy and is the creator of the Macarsi Method for musical training and personal development for children and educators.
 She adapted and practiced the method with Lafourcade to help her rehabilitate through music, following a head injury from being kicked by a horse.

 She attended Instituto Anglo Español, a Catholic middle school, and studied painting, flute, theater, music, acting, piano, guitar, saxophone, and singing.
-When she was 10, Lafourcade sang in a Mariachi group.
+When she was 10, Lafourcade sang in a mariachi group.

 Career

 1998–2000: Early years and Twist

 In 1998, Lafourcade joined a pop music group called Twist.
-The members included Lafourcade, Tábatha Vizuet (former member of the group Jeans), and Ana Pamela Garcés (former host of a children's television program on TV Azteca).
+The members included Lafourcade, Tabatha Vizuet (former member of the group Jeans), and Ana Pamela Garcés (former host of a children's television program on TV Azteca).
 The group was unsuccessful and they split up the following year.
 Lafourcade has stated that one of the things she disliked about being in Twist, and a reason she began to look for alternatives, was having to lip sync (mime) when performing.

 After finishing high school, Lafourcade enrolled at Academia de Música Fermatta, where she met Ximena Sariñana, Juan Manuel Torreblanca, and Alonso Cortés, who would eventually be the drummer for La Forquetina years later.

 In 2000, producer Loris Ceroni listened to the demos he had received from Lafourcade and, when she was 17, he gave Lafourcade the opportunity to be in a pop/rock group under his guidance.
 Lafourcade was hesitant, and Ceroni instead encouraged her to become independent.
-Lafourcade produced her first LP under the label of Sony Music.
+Lafourcade produced her first LP under the Sony Music label.
 It was recorded in Italy and was cowritten with Áureo Baqueiro.
 She performed in the city of Dolores Hidalgo, in a concert at the Colegio Lic. Álvaro de Osio y Ocampo, granting her recognition across the country.